vsakel/ChatBot-Summarizer/README.md

 # ChatBot Summarizer

 An AI-powered application that simplifies document processing.

-Upload your files, and the system will generate clear, concise summaries to help you better understand your documents.
+You can upload your files, and the system will generate clear, concise summaries to help you better understand your documents.

 ## Frontend Setup
 This frontend is built with **React.js** and **Vite**.